-In a rather restricted sense it may be cald that the Supreme Court decision of May, 1954 precipit to decision revolution in America in the midst of which more than a decade later we are still involved.
-I quote from an essay published in 1965:
+In a rather restricted sense it may be said that the Supreme Court decision of May, 1954 precipitated social revolution in America in the midst of which more than a decade later we are still involved.
+I quote from my essay published in 1965:

 "The crisis set in motion by the Supreme Court Decision of 1954 introduced a radically new situation.
 To dishonor segregation has been pre-empted by Negroes as a right, not as a whim or a private prerogative.
 This decision, more than any other which the Court has rendered in the area of Civil Rights, created an entirely new issue for the South particularly.
 Why?
 Because it declared segregation itself to be unconstitutional.
 It made its declaration concerning the most critical seedbed for the perpetuation of the Southern pattern: the tax-supported public schools.
 It dealt with the fundamental responsibility of a society to educate the young, who in turn would become the responsible adults of the future.
 This is the taproot of the society and here it was declared that all children must be free to learn to live together with easy access to one another while the mind is developing and the heritage of the culture is being transmitted.
-The instinct to reject the decision sprang out of the profound awareness that it sounded the death gong for the pattern of segregation in all of its far-flung and complex dimensions." st in some instances even complete economic loss; but what happens may not attack the fundamental structure of the society.
-The mere fact of the cost of meals in a first-class restaurant may itself be a self-regulating guarantor of a limited, exclusive clientele.
+The instinct to reject the decision sprang out of the profound awareness that it sounded the death gong for the pattern of segregation in all of its far-flung and complex dimensions."

+Desegregation as applied to public school education is far more difficult to achieve than in other facets of American society.
+A restaurant maybe "desegregated" by the simple device of serving non-whites.
+This may cause temporary economic loss and in some instances even complete economic loss; but what happens may not attack the fundamental structure of the society.
+The mere fact of the cost of meals in a first-class restaurant may itself be a selfregulating guarantor of a limited, exclusive clientele.
 The same may be true of hotels or motels.
 In other words, what is involved in desegregating public accommodations may be absorbed without creating more than a ripple on the social stream.
 This is not to denigrate the significance of it, however; but to desegregate public education attacks the segregated neighborhood on the basis of which public schools are built, the theory being that the child should attend the school in his neighborhood and thereby make the adjustment from home to school more easily facilitated.
-It means the re-designing of the American city. which calls for re-thinking the total philosophy of city planning and re-distributing the economic units by which city plans are devised and underwritten.
+It means the re-designing of the American city, which calls for re-thinking the total philosophy of city planning and re-distributing the economic units by which city plans are devised and underwritten.